aditya3477/AAPL_trading/README.md

-# AAPL_trading (Please do not hesitate to explore my other repositories to go through my work, I do not mind because I cannot track activites here 😆)
+# AAPL_trading (Please do not hesitate to explore my other repositories to go through my work, I do not mind)

 ## Prerequisites
 Before running this project, ensure that you have the following installed: